PaddlePaddle/PaddleSlim/demo/mkldnn_quant/README_en.md

 - **iterations:** Batch iterations.
 The default is 0, which means predict all batches (image numbers/batch size) in infer_data
 - **num_threads:** Number of CPU threads used.
 The default value is 1.
 - **with_accuracy_layer:** The model is with accuracy layer or not.
 Default value false.
-- **use_analysis** Whether to use paddle::NativeConfig to optimize the model.
+- **use_analysis** Whether to use paddle::AnalysisConfig to optimize the model.
 Default value is false.

 One can directly modify MODEL_DIR and DATA_DIR in `run.sh` under `/PATH_TO_PaddleSlim/demo/mkldnn_quant/` directory, then execute `./run.sh` for CPU inference.